-The steps can look different, but the important thing is to ensure an easy to follow procedure for your moderation agents.
-That way they know exactly what to do when coming across profiles belonging to users who are potentially under-aged.
+The steps can look different, but ensuring an easy-to-follow procedure for your content moderation agents is important.
+That way, they know exactly what to do when coming across profiles belonging to users who are potentially under-aged.

 Inappropriate and offensive content can be hard to handle consistently.

 The definition of what is offensive can differ wildly from one person to the next.

 There is a way to improve your moderation efforts, and it only takes two steps: